uclatonystark/ece202Aproj/index.md

   - Approximating octave range using only IMU and linear acceleration, the accuracy is low (the current range is 2 octaves).
 - Wired connection
   - Due to limited time, wire connection was done.
 Wireless glove might be ideal although a battery will have to be mounted on the glove.
-- Accuracy
-  - This method assumes that the user plays at least 90% of the correct notes per page.
-This is a fair assumption to make since it is intended for use in concert.

 ### Future Directions
 - API and software Integration